pvanisacker/heremaps/README.md

    * Marker map: displaying markers for lat/lng combinations
    * Cluster map: clusters markers
+   * Shape map: colors shapes depending on the values These maps use a KML file to highlight certain areas.
+The KML files need a specific structure.
+See the custom.kml file for an example.
-   * Shape map: colors shapes depending on the values See the examples on how to use them and customize them.
+See the examples on how to use them and customize them.

+The KML files are compiled from http://www.naturalearthdata.com/.
+Example lookup files were taken from wikipedia.

 ### Reverse geocoding command